 We have experienced increased demand for our services, which has been driven by market trends such as various forms of order provisioning, local number portability, the implementation of new technologies, subscriber growth, competitive churn, network changes and consolidations in the industry.
-In particular, the emergence of order provisioning of e-commerce transactions for wireless, VoIP, LNP, and other communication services surrounding the convergence of bundled services has increased the need for our services and will continue to be a source of growth for our company.
+In particular, the emergence of order provisioning of e-commerce transactions for wireless, VoIP, LNP, and other communication services surrounding the convergence of bundled services has increased the need for our services and we believe will continue to be a source of growth for our company.

-In the second quarter of 2008, we were informed by AT&T that they would be changing their process of activating the iPhone product from a process that utilized our ConvergenceNow® platform to an activation process that occurs at retail stores.
+In the second quarter of 2008, we were informed by AT&T that they would be changing their process of activating the iPhone product from a process that utilized our ConvergenceNow[®] platform to an activation process that occurs at retail stores.
 This change in process requires customers to activate the iPhone at AT&T or Apple stores to discourage the practice of "unlocking" the device for use on other networks.
 This activation process is a service that is currently not supported by Synchronoss for AT&T. As a result of this development, we expect our full year revenue related to activations of iPhones on AT&T's network to be approximately \$30 million less for the year ended December 31, 2008 compared to December 31, 2007.
-We will continue to look for opportunities to expand our AT&T business across their other channels.

-To support the growth driven by the favorable industry trends mentioned above, we continue to look for opportunities to improve our operating efficiencies, such as the utilization of offshore technical and non-technical resources for our exception handling center management.
+To support the growth driven by the industry trends mentioned above, we continue to look for opportunities to improve our operating efficiencies, such as the utilization of offshore technical and non-technical resources for our exception handling center management.
 We believe that these opportunities will continue to provide future benefits and position us to support revenue growth.
 In addition, we anticipate further automation of the transactions generated by our more mature customers and additional transaction types.
 These development efforts are expected to reduce exception handling costs.
-Loss of revenue related to the activation of iPhones on AT&T's network, which is a higher margin product because of higher levels of automation, caused total gross margins for the three months ended June 30, 2008 to decline compared to the same period last year.
-However, as transactions mature and become more automated, we expect margins relating to these transactions to grow in the future.
+Loss of revenue related to the activation of iPhones on AT&T's network, which is a higher gross margin transaction because of higher levels of automation, caused total gross margins for the three months ended September 30, 2008 to decline compared to the same period last year.
+However, as transactions mature and become more automated, we expect gross margins relating to these transactions to grow in the future.